 In the 1980s, Murphy helped organize Esalen's pioneering Soviet-American Exchange Program, which became a premier vehicle for citizen-to-citizen relations between Russians and Americans.
 In 1990, Murphy and Esalen initiated Boris Yeltsin's first visit to America — a trip that contributed to Yeltsin's change of heart regarding the United States and capitalism and that became part of ending the Cold War.
 This success led to other Esalen citizen diplomacy programs with China, and an initiative to unite the Abrahamic faiths (Jews, Christians, and Muslims) based on the commonalities they share.

 Esalen Institute is the world's most famous growth center.
-Over 17,000 people from every part of the world participate in approximately 400 seminars each year at Esalen's Big Sur facility.
+Over 17,000 people from every part of the world participate in nearly 600 seminars each year at Esalen's Big Sur campus.
 The institute is a nonprofit organization.